 - Buddy has a check up with his vet every 4 months

 - At each check up, the vet writes a prescription for 60 Atopica tablets or 4 months’ supply

 A repeat prescription is a written prescription that can be used more than once.
 If your pet is on long term medication or preventative treatment, and is stable, your vet may be happy to provide you with a prescription that will last until your next check-up.
 This is usually between 3 – 6 months.
 Your vet may mark somewhere on the prescription ‘This prescription may be repeated X amount of times’ or simply write the prescription for a sufficient quantity that will last until your next scheduled check-up.
 It is important to note, that unless stated by the vet, you do NOT have to order the entire quantity at once.
 The important thing to note is that the full allowance must be used prior to the expiry date.
 For more information about prescription expiry dates, please see the FAQ below.

 To see if your prescription is a repeat, check your last invoice.
 If the invoice states that the prescription is complete, you will need to obtain a new prescription from your vet.
 If the invoice states a remaining balance and expiry date, you may use the prescription again.

 How long does a prescription last?

 A standard veterinary prescription is valid for up to 6 months from the date signed on the prescription.
 A vet may specify a shorter expiry date; however, this should be for clinical reasons only.
 The only exception is for controlled drugs, and in these cases a veterinary prescription is typically valid for 28 days from the date signed on the prescription.

 Do you accept non UK prescriptions?

 It is our policy not to accept prescriptions from outside of the UK.
-Due to Veterinary Medicine Regulations (VMD) we are also unable to disptach orders to addresses outside of the UK.
+Due to Veterinary Medicine Regulations (VMD) we must, as responsibe providers be satisfied the prescription for the product to be supplied is valid.